Prasad-6726/Portfolio/assets/README.txt

-Place your CV PDF in this folder with the filename `Prasad_CV.pdf`.
+Place your CV PDF in this folder with the filename `Prasad_Kumbhar.pdf`.

-The site expects the file at: assets/Prasad_CV.pdf
+The site expects the file at: assets/Prasad_Kumbhar.pdf

 If you prefer to host your CV elsewhere (Google Drive, Dropbox, etc.), update the `externalFallback` variable in index.html near the bottom of the file to point to your public CV URL.